mantidproject/mantid/docs/source/algorithms/Stitch1D-v3.rst

 The type of the input workspaces (histogram or point data) determines the x values in the overlap range of the output workspace.

-The algorithm workflow is as follows:
+The algorithm workflow for histograms is as follows:

 #.
 The workspaces are initially rebinned, as prescribed by the rebin :literal:`Params`.
 Note that
    rebin parameters are determined automatically if not provided.
 In this case, the step size is